Where to go for Sustainable Holidays in Cape Verde

 Tourism on the islands of Cape Verde is growing at an incredible speed.
 New hotels, restaurants and large resorts are growing like trees.
 Especially on the islands of Sal and Boa Vista.
 This leads to new challenges and radical changes in the society of Cape Verde: extremely scarce water resources, young people forced to leave “peripheral” islands, only limited benefits for the local community, mostly all-inclusive type of tourism, etc.

-After traveling several times to Cape Verde and visiting almost each island, it became a mission of mine to show the beauty of EVERY Cape Verdean island.
+After traveling several times to Cape Verde and visiting almost every island, it became a mission of mine to show the beauty of each Cape Verdean island.

 Why do we need to think of a different form of holidays in Cape Verde

 However, there is so much more to see than the international, anonymous resorts in Sal or Boa Vista.
 Because, if you want it or not, supporting this kind of tourism in these two islands that are totally desert is doing no good to anybody!

 There are several points that you need to keep in mind when you opt for beach holidays in Sal or Boa Vista:

 - Besides some exceptions, most hotels are managed by foreigners or/and large hotel groups.

 - Most resorts are all-inclusive resorts, which means that the money stays within the resort.
 Tourists hardly leave their accommodation as everything has already been paid for.
 Thus, the local restaurants don’t profit from tourism as they should.

 - Sal and Boa Vista are desert islands.
 It’s surreal and revolting to see hotel fortresses with hundreds of hotel rooms and tourists taking endless showers.
 In some cases, the water of the local population is even being cut off so that the tourists can take their showers!